Learning low-rank latent mesoscale structures in networks: Convergence Analysis

 Suppose that $\hat{G}=(V,\hat{A})$ is a reconstructed network for $\G=(V,A)$. {Fix a probability distribution $\pi$ on the set of homomorphisms $F\rightarrow \G$.
 For a matrix $Q:V^{2}\rightarrow \R$, define the weighted $L_{1}$ norm

 We define the following two quantities:

-where $A \lor \hat{A}$ is defined as $(A\lor \hat{A})(x,y) = A(x,y)\lor \hat{A}(x,y)=\max(A(x,y), \hat{A}(x,y))$ for $x,y\in V$.
-We {refer to $\JD_{\pi}(\G, \hat{\G})$ as} the \textit{Jaccard distance} {between $\G=(V,A)$ and $\hat{G}=(V,\hat{A})$ with respect to $\pi$. {We refer to $\JD(\G,\hat{\G})$ as the \textit{unweighted Jaccard distance} between} $\G=(V,A)$ and $\hat{G}=(V,\hat{A})$.}
+where $A \lor \hat{A}$ is defined as $(A\lor \hat{A})(x,y) = A(x,y)\lor \hat{A}(x,y)=\max\{ A(x,y), \hat{A}(x,y) \}$ for $x,y\in V$.
+We refer to $\JD_{\pi}(\G, \hat{\G})$ as the \textit{Jaccard distance} between $\G=(V,A)$ and $\hat{G} = (V,\hat{A})$ with respect to $\pi$.
+We refer to $\JD(\G,\hat{\G})$ as the \textit{unweighted Jaccard distance} between $\G=(V,A)$ and $\hat{G}=(V,\hat{A})$.

-{To make sense of the {definitions} in \eqref{eq:JD}, consider the special case in which} the weight matrices $A$ and $\hat{A}$ are both symmetric and binary with {$0$} diagonal entries (i.e., no self-edges). {We also assume that $\pi$ is the uniform distribution on the set of homomorphisms $F\rightarrow \G$ and $k=2$.
-We then have that}
+To make sense of the definitions in \eqref{eq:JD}, consider the special case in which the weight matrices $A$ and $\hat{A}$ are both symmetric and binary with $0$ diagonal entries (i.e., no self-edges).
+We also assume that $k = 2$ and that $\pi$ is the uniform distribution on the set of homomorphisms $F\rightarrow \G$.
+We then have that

-{Observe} that the fraction in the {right-hand side of \eqref{above}} equals the Jaccard index for the edge sets of $\G$ and $\hat{\G}$.
-We used this Jaccard index as a reconstruction-accuracy measure in Figure~\ref{fig:network_recons} in the main manuscript.
-Consequently, it is reasonable to view the {Jaccard distances $\JD_{\pi}(\G, \hat{\G})$ and $\JD(\G, \hat{\G})$, which coincide in this case,} as the `Jaccard reconstruction error' of reconstructing $\G$ as $\hat{\G}$. }
+The fraction in the right-hand side of \eqref{above} equals the Jaccard index for the edge sets of $\G$ and $\hat{\G}$.
+We used this Jaccard index as a reconstruction-accuracy measure in Figure~\ref{fig:network_recons} of the main manuscript.
+Consequently, it is reasonable to view the Jaccard distances $\JD_{\pi}(\G, \hat{\G})$ and $\JD(\G, \hat{\G})$, which coincide in this case, as the `Jaccard reconstruction error' of reconstructing $\G$ as $\hat{\G}$.}

 In the following proposition, we show that, under mild conditions, {the Jaccard distance $\JD_{\pi}(\G, \G')$ with respect to $\pi$ is close to the unweighted Jaccard distance $\JD(\G, \G')$} if the weights $\E_{\x\sim \pi}[ N_{xy}(\x) ]$ do not vary much for node pairs {$(x,y)\in V^{2}$} with $|\Omega_{xy}| \ge 1$.